lorenzo-crippa/lorenzo-crippa.github.io/index.md

 Crippa, L., Wittek, R., & Silitonga, M. S. (2020).
 Does aid spur corruption?
 An empirical test of the “Curse of Aid” hypothesis in Indonesian provinces.
 (Submitted).

+Crippa, L., & Genovese, F. (2020).
+Papal Dividends: Do Pope’s Political Positions Move Economic Markets?

 ### Work in progress
-Crippa, L., & Genovese, F. Papal Dividends: Do Pope’s Political Positions Move Economic Markets?

 Crippa, L., Lawful competitive advantage.
 How prosecutors win international competition for the prosecution of corporate crime

 Crippa, L., & Saavedra-Lux, L. Oiling guns: How FDI in oil and gas extraction affects conflict dynamics.

 Crippa, L., & Picci, L. Cross-border corruption and the OECD Anti-Bribery Convention: the determinants of compliance.

+Crippa, L., Gizelis, T. I., Krause, J. & Minoletti, P. Differences in Citizens’ Budget Preferences in Myanmar: Evidence from a New Survey

 ## Teaching (2020-2021)
 ### University College London